Cuncis/judging-web/JUDGING-PLUGIN-PLAN.md

 - **Scoring status** (Complete / In Progress / Not Started) — derived from whether a `wpdj_score` exists per judge for this submission, shown as a read-only column on the list table.

+### Judge navigation order (Previous / Next submission)

+The mockup's "← Previous submission" / "Next submission →" links on each scoring page currently just cycle between the 4 category demo pages (Cat 1 → 2 → 3 → 4 → 1) since there's only one example submission per category.
+In the real plugin, Previous/Next needs to walk an actual **ordered queue of that judge's assigned submissions** — the simplest default is: all shortlisted submissions in the judge's own country, ordered by Submission Code, filterable by whichever category tile they entered scoring from.
+No extra field is required for this by default; it falls out of the existing `Country` + `Category` + `Submission Code` fields.
+(An optional manual "Display Order" number field could be added later if the client wants control over judging sequence independent of code order — see [Open Questions](#18-open-questions-before-development-starts).)

 ---

 ## 6. Screen: Import Submissions (CSV)